shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## Change Propogation

-These classes use the `INotifyPropertyChanged` to propogate change events, so any modifier that's changed or added will notify its stat which will notify any of its listeners.
-So there's no need to poll for changes to a stat.
+These classes use the `INotifyPropertyChanged` to propogate change events, so any modifier that's changed or added will notify its attribute which will notify any of its listeners.
+So there's no need to poll for changes to an attribute.

 ## Abridged API